truefaith7 is interested in East Asian art, world history, and cats.

 The kappa is one of Japan's most famous monsters.
 It is a water imp that, according to centuries-old Japanese folktales and legends, lives in the rivers and ponds of Japan.
 It is both a deadly monster and a troublesome prankster.
 Kappa were feared by the Japanese people in the old days, but they are mostly viewed as a cute, cuddly type of monster nowadays.

 How did the kappa become such a feared monster in ancient Japan?
 And how did it become such a laughable and even lovable creature in modern-day Japan?
 Does the kappa really exist?
-That's what we'll explore in this hub.
+That's what we'll explore in this article.
 So read on, enjoy, and learn more about this fascinating creature from the bottoms of the rivers of Japan!

 What Is a Kappa?

 First and foremost, kappa are creatures of legend much like the Loch Ness Monster.
 If you're planning to visit Japan and you're afraid you might run into a kappa while you're there, don't worry!
 It's not very likely to happen!

 A kappa is a type of water imp that is said to be human-like in form and have the same height as a child.
 There have been many depictions of the kappa's appearance, ranging from monkey-like to having a beak and turtle-like shell!
 However, most generally depict the kappa as having a reptilian appearance.